kedro-org/kedro/docs/source/tutorial/package_a_project.md

 pip install <path-to-wheel-file>
 ```

-Once your project is installed, it can be run either using the project's CLI or interactively using Python code.
+Once your project is installed, it can be run either from the command line or interactively using Python code.

-To run your project using its CLI, run `<project_name>`.
-To see a full list of the options that the project's CLI supports, you can run `<project_name> --help`.
+To do a basic run of your installed project from the command line, run `python -m <package_name>`.
+The project also exposes a CLI which you can use to change how your project will run.
+To see a list of options, use `python -m <package_name> --help` at the command line.

-Another way of doing this is to run `python -m <package_name>`.
-You an also use the CLI in this way, to see a full list of options, you cna run `python -m <package_name> --help`.
+In addition, you can also use the human-readable 'repo name' that you used to create your project to run your packaged project.
+This name is the same as the name of the directory that you created for your project after running `kedro new`.
+You can run `<repo_name>` to do a basic run of your project and `<repo_name> --help` to see CLI options.

 To run your packaged project interactively using code, you can import from the project: